 In this Osprey Aura AG 65 review, you will read about a great backpack which has received numerous design prizes in the past.
-It has been redesigned in 2018 so this is the fifth generation of the Atmos-Aura ventilated backpack series.
+It has been redesigned recently so this is the fifth generation of the Atmos-Aura ventilated backpack series.

 Key features & benefits

 - Flap Jacket feature for a leadless use.

 - Adjustable Fit-on-the-Fly hip belt.

 - Adjustable harness.